 No one was able to fill German’s shoes and the resources To care for these Survivors were no more.

 In 2015, Reintegra US was born with the vision of carrying on German’s legacy.

 We launched Reintegra US in 2015.
 We were inspired by the life of German, his vision and these women.
 We began with just enough resources to help two of the survivors that were under Reintegra Mexico's care.
 Through generous financial support, Reintegra has grown in the past three years.
 There are currently eight amazing survivors under our program.
 Each of them are pursing their dreams in the fields of law, nursing, finance, business and graphic design.

 Currently, five of the women of Reintegra have earned their undergrad degree.
-Three are beginning their careers in their field of study while pursuing Master’s degrees.
-One is spending a year on her practicum as a nurse.
-Another, a recent graduate with a law degree, is interning for a congresswoman.
-One is currently still pursuing her undergrad degree.
+One has a Master’s degree while two more are beginning their careers in their field of study while pursuing Master’s degrees.
+Another, a recent graduate with a law degree, is interning for the Comision Unidos vs. Trata.
 Two more are pursuing an education as working single mothers.

 There are over 45 million victims of human slavery in the world today.

 While their visions may lead them on different pursuits with different passions, Each of the women we support are Making an impact on their world.
 Reintegra women have spoken as advocates to audiences of students, congressional leaders, ambassadors and religious leaders in various places around the globe like Mexico, USA, France, Malta and Vatican City.

 All of them are role models for younger survivors as well.
 They give time to serve at the Camino a Casa shelter.
 Several have been profiled in Forbes magazine as the “Most Influential Women of Mexico” and their stories have been featured on CNN’s Freedom Project and other national publications.